Big-Fig/Fediverse.app/README.md

 ## Coming soon

-* Admin API
+* Admin API;
-* Support other Fediverse instances: Pixelfed, Misskey, Peertube, GNU Social, Friendica and others
+* Support other Fediverse instances: Pixelfed, Misskey, Peertube, GNU Social, Friendica, and others;
-* Pleroma: scrobbles, mascot and recently added new features
+* Pleroma: scrobbles, mascot and recently added new features;
 * Mastodon: recently added new features.
-* Adopt UI for large screens
+* Adopt UI for large screens;
-* Display timelines from different instances on single Home page(currently you should switch instances to see related data)
+* Display timelines from different instances on single Home page(currently you should switch instances to see related data);
-* Remember timeline position via Markers API
+* Remember timeline position via Markers API;
 * OnBoarding & Tutorial.
-Popular instances suggestions
+Popular instances suggestions;
-* A lot of minor UX improvements in backlog
+* A lot of minor UX improvements in backlog.

 Feel free to open issues if you have suggestions